 Mark of Quality

-FIS allows you to demonstrate your quality credentials to your clients.
+FIS Membership allows you to demonstrate your quality credentials, the values you uphold and commitment to the sector.
 FIS members are:

 FIS promotes its members through an extensive outreach programme: